YOU HAVE QUESTIONS

 What is Just in Time doing to address ACEs (Adverse Childhood Experiences), a topic which has been in the news a lot lately as a major cause of physical and mental health issues?

-Rise to Resilience is our newest initiative to educate our community about the impacts of ACEs and to give participants with high ACE scores access to the seven strategies that have been proven to mitigate those impacts, including: nutrition, exercise, mindfulness, sleep, healthy relationships, guided self-exploration for healing, and play.
+We view mental wellness as an essential and basic need and have developed a JIT Mental Wellness Resource as well as hired a licensed therapist to help participants explore and heal their trauma.
+Rise to Resilience is our empowerment service that educates our community about the impacts of ACEs and to give participants with high ACE scores access to the eight strategies that have been proven to mitigate those impacts, including: therapy, nutrition, exercise, mindfulness, sleep, healthy relationships, guided self-exploration for healing, and play.
 It is our intention for all participants to have access to these strategies and to benefit from them.

 How many youth leave foster care each year?